To improve the website's functionality, we use cookies, including third-party cookies. Read our Privacy Policy for more information

 • Poet-DSM Advanced Biofuels LLC

-Initiatives for cellulosic ethanol are driven in large part by the growing concern over anthropogenic climate change, which is spurred by evidence of rising temperatures and their human causes.
-Today, only a small minority dispute that steps must be taken to minimize greenhouse gas emissions, and numerous countries heavily rely on cellulosic ethanols in their fight against climate change.
+Initiatives for cellulosic ethanol are majorly driven by the growing concern over anthropogenic climate change, which is spurred by evidence of rising temperatures and their human causes.
+Today, there is a growing need to take some steps to minimize greenhouse gas emissions, and so for numerous countries across the globe is heavily relying on cellulosic ethanol solutions to mitigate the release of such hazardous gases leading to drastic climate change.

 Modern biomass burning techniques or the use of biofuels in engines could reduce the controlled emissions associated with the use of gasoline.
 Additionally, a dependable method of trash disposal is provided by the production of biofuels from garbage, which decomposes municipal solid waste.

-Supporting the agricultural sector and farm incomes has been a significant factor in the expansion of the cellulosic ethanol market and is the primary driver of biofuel initiatives in a number of developed countries.
-In countries with heavily supported agricultural sectors, reviving agriculture as a source of cellulosic ethanol feedstock is seen as a solution to the dual problems of excessive agricultural production and declining worldwide market prospects.
+Growing cellulosic ethanol consumption is supporting the agricultural sector and farm incomes.
+The growing fuel need is further boosting the biofuel consumption across the globe.
+In regions with the presence of robust agricultural activities, reviving agriculture as a source of cellulosic ethanol feedstock is seen as a solution to the dual problems of excessive agricultural production and declining worldwide market prospects.

 Decision-makers are greatly influenced by the possibility to increase agricultural earnings while decreasing taxes and subsidies.
-A growing number of developing countries are being targeted for their biofuel production in order to support rural development and energy security, despite the fact that many OECD nations, particularly those in Europe and North America, have long embraced natural energy sources to support agriculture.
+Several high-potential countries are being targeted for biofuel production to support rural development and energy security.
+Many OECD nations, particularly those in Europe and North America, have been embracing natural energy sources to support agriculture since long.

 More Insights, Lesser Cost (-50% off)